Havok (character): Decimation

-With Annie and Carter now gone, Havok's mind seems to be mending, since he expressed feelings to resume his relationship with Polaris, who moved on after being rejected and was dating her former boyfriend Iceman.
+With Annie and Carter now gone, Havok's mind seems to be mending, since he expressed interest in resuming his relationship with Polaris, who moved on after being rejected and was dating her former boyfriend Iceman.
 During the post-"House of M" storyline titled "Decimation," many mutants lost their powers.
 When Polaris revealed that she had lost her powers, she left the X-Men, and Havok decided to leave with her.
 However, after he and Polaris encountered the creature called "Daap", during which Lorna was abducted, Havok returned to the X-Mansion to see a sphinx bearing the face of Apocalypse.

 He then returned to active duty to bring down Apocalypse with the remainder of his squad, composed of Rogue, Iceman, and new member Mystique.
 Havok single-handedly destroyed the antidote to Apocalypse's meta-plague, which had been a key element in his plan to decimate the human population.
 Gambit was turned into a horseman and clashed with Havok and the other X-Men.
 During the last battle, Iceman struck down Polaris's Pestilence form.
 As her esophagus closed down, Havok administered CPR to save her life but was infected with the meta-plague.
 Luckily, Emma Frost had saved some of the antidote that Havok destroyed earlier and cured him with it.